-The following table sets forth each director's name and Province/State and Country of residence, the year in which he or she first became a director, his or her principal occupation and the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction was exercised by each director, as at May 28, 2009.
+The following table sets forth each director's name and Province/State and Country of residence, the year in which he or she first became a director, his or her principal occupation and the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction was exercised by each director, as at May 27, 2010.
 Directors are elected until the next annual meeting of shareholders or, in the case of a vacancy or resignation, until a successor is elected or appointed.

-Name and Province/State and Country of Residence Director Since Principal Occupation Common Shares Beneficially Owned or Over Which Control or Direction was Exercised as at May 28, 2009 Emanuele (Lino) Saputo (1) Québec, Canada 1992 Chairman of the Board of the Company 69,879,924 (2) Lino A. Saputo, Jr. Québec, Canada 2001 President and Chief Executive Officer of the Company 67,260 André Bérard ^{(3) (5)} Québec, Canada 1997 Corporate Director 24,250 Lucien Bouchard (3) Québec, Canada 2004 Senior Partner, Davies Ward Phillips & Vineberg LLP - Pierre Bourgie (3) Québec, Canada 1997 President and Chief Executive Officer of Société Financière Bourgie Inc. (a diversified investment company) 942,000 Frank A. Dottori ^{(4) (6)} Québec, Canada 2003 President of Fadco Consulting Inc. (a consulting company) and managing director of Greenfield Ethanol's Cellulosic Ethanol division (an ethanol and industrial alcohol manufacturer and distributor) 2,575 Anthony M. Fata Québec, Canada 2008 President of Sager Food Products Inc. (a food products manufacturing and distribution company) 6,000 Jean Gaulin (3) California, USA 2003 Corporate Director 57,400 Tony Meti (4) Québec, Canada 2008 President of G.D.N.P.
-Consulting Services, Inc. (a consulting company) 400 Caterina Monticciolo, CA Québec, Canada 1997 President of Julvest Capital Inc. (a holding company) 238,000 Patricia Saputo, CA, ICD.D Québec, Canada 1999 Chief Financial Officer of Placements Italcan Inc. (a diversified investment company) 2,000 Louis A. Tanguay ^{(4) (7)} Québec, Canada 1997 Corporate Director 16,000
+Name and Province/State and Country of Residence Director Since Principal Occupation Common Shares Beneficially Owned or Over Which Control or Direction was Exercised as at May 27, 2010 Emanuele (Lino) Saputo (1) Québec, Canada 1992 Chairman of the Board of the Company 69,879,924 (2) Lino A. Saputo, Jr. Québec, Canada 2001 President and Chief Executive Officer of the Company 67,281 André Bérard (3) (5) Québec, Canada 1997 Corporate Director 24,250 Lucien Bouchard (3) Québec, Canada 2004 Senior Partner, Davies Ward Phillips & Vineberg LLP -

+Name and Province/State and Country of Residence Director Since Principal Occupation Common Shares Beneficially Owned or Over Which Control or Direction was Exercised as at May 27, 2010 Pierre Bourgie (3) Québec, Canada 1997 President and Chief Executive Officer of Société Financière Bourgie (1996) Inc. (a diversified investment company) 946,000 Frank A. Dottori (4) (6) Québec, Canada 2003 President of Fadco Consulting Inc. (a consulting company) and Managing Director of Greenfield Ethanol's Cellulosic Ethanol division (an ethanol and industrial alcohol manufacturer and distributor) 2,575 Anthony M. Fata (4) Québec, Canada 2008 President of Sager Food Products Inc. (a food products manufacturing and distribution company) 6,000 Jean Gaulin (3) California, USA 2003 Corporate Director 57,400 Tony Meti (4) Québec, Canada 2008 President of G.D.N.P.
+Consulting Services, Inc. (a consulting company) 400 Caterina Monticciolo, CA Québec, Canada 1997 President of Julvest Capital Inc. (a holding company) 238,000 Patricia Saputo, CA, ICD.D Québec, Canada 1999 Chief Financial Officer of Placements Italcan Inc. (a diversified investment company) 2,000 Louis A. Tanguay (4) (7) Québec, Canada 1997 Corporate Director 20,000